 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using medicine to treat a heart problem or high blood pressure, or if you are using a diuretic ("water pill") such as furosemide (Lasix®).
+- Make sure your doctor knows if you are using medicine to treat a heart problem or high blood pressure, or if you are using a diuretic or "water pill" (such as furosemide, Lasix®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have thyroid problems or diabetes.
-Tell your doctor if you have a history of seizures.
-Make sure your doctor knows if you have a history of chest pain (angina), heart disease or heart rhythm problems, high blood pressure, or circulation problems.
+- Make sure your doctor knows if you are breastfeeding, or if you have diabetes, thyroid problems, or a history of seizures.
+Tell your doctor if you have a history of severe chest pain (angina), heart disease, heart rhythm problems, high blood pressure, or circulation problems.